- Letters Home & Important Messages

 Pastoral Manager – KS4: Ms R Jan 0121-464-2830 firstname.lastname@example.org

-If you are unable to speak to the member of staff you require, who may be teaching or in a meeting, they will call you back as soon as possible.
-However you could ask if anyone else is available to resolve your enquiry, leave a message or send an email.
-Please do not hesitate to contact us if you have any queries about this ‘School Offer’.
+If you contact school and are unable to speak to the member of staff you require (who may be teaching or in a meeting) please leave a message or email and they will contact you as soon as possible.
+Do not hesitate to contact us if you have any queries about this ‘School Offer’.
 We are proud to have been awarded OFSTED ‘outstanding’ and the Inclusion Quality Mark during 2014, but always strive to improve our performance further, so feedback from parents/carers is welcome.
-Any complaints should be directed to the responsible member of staff, in the first instance, or to Ms J Woodfield, Headteacher.
+Any complaints should be directed to the responsible member of staff, in the first instance, or to Ms J Woodfield, Headteacher 0121-464-1881 email@example.com

-- We meet parents/carers of SEND students who are considering applying for a place at BGGS at open evenings or other visits, to discuss their needs, and most appropriate future schooling.
+- We meet parents/carers with their daughters at open evenings or other visits, to discuss their needs, and most appropriate future schooling.

-- A member of BGGS Inclusion Department attends the Y6 Annual Review for students with Statements/EHC Plans.
+- A member of BGGS Inclusion Department attends Y6 Annual Reviews for students with EHC Plans.
 Formal reviews are held during each school year at BGGS.

-- Informal contact: telephone calls, meetings with individual parents/carers and group meetings or coffee mornings – by a variety of school staff, particularly Pastoral or Inclusion based.
+- Informal contact: telephone calls, meetings with individual parents/carers and Inclusion or Pastoral group meetings/coffee mornings.

 - Concerns, involvement of students in interventions, successes and progress are shared.